Akenji/object-detection-behavior-analysis/README.md

 ---

 ## ⚙️ Installation & Setup
-Follow these steps to get the DetectSus system up and running.
+Follow these steps to get the CatchThem system up and running.

 ### 1. Prerequisites
 - **Operating System:** Windows 10/11, or Ubuntu 20.04+ recommended.